 To accomplish these goals, the CARP includes the adaptation-focused components shown in the following graphic.
-As conditions change, we should revisit each component as described in Chapter 6, "From Plan to Action," to update Alameda's vulnerabilities and ensure we prioritize and fund the most effective and appropriate adaptation strategies going forward.
+As conditions change, each component should be revisited as described in Chapter 6, "From Plan to Action," to update Alameda's vulnerabilities and ensure that the most effective strategies are prioritized and funded going forward.